Paige Fuller – Student and Volunteer Co-Ordinator Extraordinaire

 I was one of the first students to venture out to Damien’s pantry.
 Straight away I was confronted with such an uplifting and positive environment.
 Not only were the volunteers extremely kind-hearted and welcoming, but I l also loved being able to feel my impact as hundreds of grocery carts were distributed within just a few hours!
 After that first day, I was excited to return.
 After a couple months of volunteering went by, I reached out to other students to see if they shared my same feelings and the responses were incredibly positive.
 Most students emphasized the pantry’s positive, driven and selfless environment, so much so that these same students were eager to return week after week.

-Do you plan to hand o this project to a younger student in the school to ensure this program continues?
+Do you plan to hand off this project to a younger student in the school to ensure this program continues?

 I certainly would love to hand this program to the underclassmen before I graduate in order to ensure that it continues.
 I think it is crucial that all future ORR students have this opportunity, so that they too can discover the value of community service and hopefully continue to volunteer throughout their lives.